Luscious Lemon Cake

 - Wash and pick through raspberries, adding to a bowl and smashing to turn into a paste.
 Add the raspberries to a fine mesh strainer over a bowl, pushing the pulp and juice through with a spoon to separate from the seeds.

 - In a large bowl with a hand mixer at medium speed (or a stand mixer works too), beat all the ingredients, including strained raspberries, until very smooth.
+If using a non-diary butter, you may need to soften the butter for about 30 seconds in the microwave to help it combine better with the raspberry mixture.
 Chill in the fridge briefly before frosting, as mixing it together heats up the ingredients.

 For the assembly: